multiism/input-control/README.md

 # Input Control

-Give users control over input.
+Give people control over input.

-If you're working on a game jam, quick, drop this library in!
+If you're working on a game jam, "quick, drop this library in!"
-Otherwise, quick, drop this library in!
+Otherwise: "quick, drop this library in!"
+That is, it'll still be quick either way.

 ### Goals

-- **Provide a clean API for receiving controls.**
+- On the dev side, **provide a clean API for consuming inputs.**

 	- Without using a library,
-	I've found it works fairly well to have a `Controller` object with properties for the available controls
-	and subclasses like `KeyboardController` and `GamepadController`
+	I've found it works fairly well to have a `Controller` object with properties for the available controls (like `controller.jump`) and subclasses like `KeyboardController` and `GamepadController`
 	that provide an `update` method.